NESCent/hip_hack_howto/manuscript.md

 <hr/>

 # Methods: The "NESCent Hackathon" Process Model

 The following is a detailed description of the logistical model we have developed for executing hackathons.
 This model has evolved over 10 years and the description below largely reflects the final model.
 Discussions of where and why the model has changed are used to illustrate the lessons learned.

-## Overall Structure
+## Overall Structure and Roles
-Figure X illustrates the overall structure of our logistical model.
-Certain elements may occur out of order, in parallel, or be skipped, as appropriate to the nature of the conceived hackathon.
-The figure is meant as a guide to the major sections below.

-(figure)
+The process of planning and executing a hackathon makes reference to 5 roles.
+Planning typically begins with an **instigator** who solicits support from one or more **sponsors** and assembles a Leadership Team or **LT** consisting of **organizers**, who carry forward the planning process and eventually recruit **participants**.
+The roles may overlap.
+The instigator may be an agent of the sponsor; organizers often attend the hackathon as participants.

+For participants, the main focus of a hackathon is the event itself.
+For organizers, the hackathon is the culmination of a planning process that begins months before the event, in which a scope is determined, the event is advertised, participants are recruited, and preparations are made to ensure a successful event.
 Table X2 illustrates an estimated time line of events, to allow for better planning.
 While certain planning activities can be accelerated, one might view these as minimal estimates to allow proper preparation.

 <table style="text-align: left; width: 100%;" border="1" cellpadding="2"
 cellspacing="2">